oneoclock/Human_Activity_Recognition/README.md

 This project also compares the prediction accuracy with a logistic regression model.

-An application of this project is to make smart homes smarter by actually recognizing activities performed by the person keeping in mind factors such as time, light, presence ect.
+An application of this project is to make smart homes smarter by actually recognizing activities performed by the person keeping in mind factors such as time, light, presence etc.